aather/autobench/README.md

 ![Autobench](homepage.png)

 ## AutoBench Design
 Benchmarks are configured and exected via phoronix test suite http://phoronix-test-suite.com benchmarking framework.
 There are ready to use standard benchmarks available like: openssl, 7zip-compress, Stream etc..
 One can also add customer benchmarks.
 Each benchmark configuration, called test profile, is stored in directory:**/var/lib/phoronix-test-suite/test-profiles**.
-To add a new benchmark update following files:
+Update files below when adding a new benchmarks:
 - **downloads.xml (optional):**  Download instructions for downloading source code or required packages
 - **install.sh:** Instructions on compiling, if needed, and configuring benchmarks.
 - **test-definition.xml:** benchmarks attributes such as: iterations, build dependencies, descritpion, measurement unit, supported OS, version, etc..